raspberrypilearning/cd-beginner-html-css-sushi/en/step_11.md

  ![](images/egMenuBarFirstStyle.png)

 Let's get rid of the bullet points.
-These are the spots in front of each list item.
+Those are the spots in front of each list item.

 - Go to the styles.css tab and add the following to the file.
 Again, type it on a new line after a `}` so it's not accidentally inside any other block of rules.
    ```css